Correlation functions of the KdV hierarchy and applications to intersection numbers over $\overline{\mathcal M}_{g,n}$: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Tamara Grava, Dmitry Korotkin, Youjin Zhang, Jian Zhou for helpful discussions.
 We are grateful to Erik Carlsson and Fernando Rodriguez Villegas for pointing out that $L_{\lambda\mu}$ in Theorem \ref{WP-thm} are transition matrices from monomial basis to homogeneous basis of symmetric functions.
 We thank Bertrand Eynard for bringing our attention to the papers \cite{BE}, \cite{BBE}.
-D. Y. is grateful to Youjin Zhang for his advising.
-Tables in Appendix \ref{table} have been verified for $3g-3+n\leq 20$ with intersection numbers produced by Carel Faber's Maple program; we thank Faber for sharing it publicly.
+D.Y. is grateful to Youjin Zhang for his advising.
+The intersection numbers that we computed in this paper have been verified for $3g-3 + n \leq 20$ with intersection numbers produced by Carel Faber's Maple program; we thank Faber for sharing it publicly.
 The work is partially supported by PRIN 2010-11 Grant ``Geometric and analytic theory of Hamiltonian systems in finite and infinite dimensions" of Italian Ministry of Universities and Researches.
-M.B. is supported in part by the Natural Sciences and Engineering Research Council of Canada (NSERC) and the Fonds de recherche Nature et t\'echnologie du Qu\'ebec (FRQNT).
+M.B. is supported in part by the Natural Sciences and Engineering Research Council of Canada grant RGPIN/261229--2011 and by the FQRNT grant ‘‘Matrices Al\'eatoires, Processus Stochastiques et Syst\`emes Int\'egrables’’ (2013--PR--166790).